openservicemesh/osm/DESIGN.md

-# Service Mesh Controller Design
+# Open Service Mesh Design

 ## Document Purpose

-This document is the detailed design and architecture of the Service Mesh Controller being built in this repository.
+This document is the detailed design and architecture of the Open Service Mesh being built in this repository.

 ## Overview

-Service Mesh Controller (SMC) is a simple, complete, and standalone [service mesh](https://en.wikipedia.org/wiki/Service_mesh) solution.
+Open Service Mesh (OSM) is a simple, complete, and standalone [service mesh](https://en.wikipedia.org/wiki/Service_mesh) solution.
-SMC provides a fully featured control plane.
+OSM provides a fully featured control plane.
 It leverages an architecture based on [Envoy](https://www.envoyproxy.io/) reverse-proxy sidecar
-While by default SMC ships with Envoy, the design utilizes [interfaces](#interfaces), which enable integrations with any xDS compatible reverse-proxy.
+While by default OSM ships with Envoy, the design utilizes [interfaces](#interfaces), which enable integrations with any xDS compatible reverse-proxy.
-SMC relies on [SMI Spec](https://smi-spec.io/) to reference services that will participate in the service mesh.
+OSM relies on [SMI Spec](https://smi-spec.io/) to reference services that will participate in the service mesh.
-SMC ships out-of-the-box with all necessary components to deploy a complete service mesh spanning multiple compute platforms.
+OSM ships out-of-the-box with all necessary components to deploy a complete service mesh spanning multiple compute platforms.